 You can expect a male and female instructor, each demonstrating their part.
-They will dance the step as a couple, then separately show the man’s part followed by the woman’s part.
-After every few steps, they will put together combinations so that you can see how they flow.
+They’ll dance the step as a couple, then separately show the man’s part and the woman’s part.
+After every few steps, they’ll put together groups of steps so you can see how they flow.

 One benefit of this type of instruction is availability.
 Because you have access to these lessons 24/7, you can repeat any part whenever you need to.